-RLLLLLL... and LRRRRRRR...
+$$RLLLLLL$$ . . . and $LRRRRRRR$. . .

-Either way, the probability of having either that single or double sequence of flips is equal to 0.
-And that is why the continuous uniforms have probability 0 of hitting any particular state.
+Either way, the probability of having either that single or double sequence of flips is equal to o.
+And that is why the continuous uniforms have probability o of hitting any particular state.

 4.5 The paradox of the real numbers